truenas/documentation/content/GettingStarted/Migrate/MigratePrep.md

 {{< include file="/static/includes/WhatDoesNotMigrate.md" >}}

 ## Preparing for Migration

-Read this article before you attempt to migrate your 13.0-U6.x system to a TrueNAS 24.10 or earlier release major version.
+Read this article before you attempt to migrate your 13.0-U6.x system to TrueNAS 24.10.

 {{< hint type="warning" title="Using USB Devices for Backups" >}}
 We strongly recommend not using USB flash drives or USB-attached drives for backups as these can have issues, including with recovering backed up files.